How Does a Personal Injury Lawsuit Work?

 Building Your Case

-Once you are officially a client, your lawyer will investigate the case and gather whatever evidence supports your claim for example, what caused the events leading to your injuries, who is responsible, and the estimated damages you have and may incur.
-Attorneys will also acquire and request testimony from experts or other witnesses with insights into your injuries or recovery.
+Once you are officially a client, your lawyer will investigate the case and gather evidence to support your claim—for example, what caused the events leading to your injuries, who is responsible, and the estimated damages you have and may incur.
+Attorneys will also take testimony from experts and other witnesses with insights into your case, injuries, and recovery.

 Filing a Lawsuit

-At some point, your attorney will speak with you about when to file a lawsuit in court.
-Filing a lawsuit can occur at any time following a personal injury incident so long as it is within the statute of limitations in your state.
+At some point, your attorney will file a lawsuit in court.
+The lawsuit can be filed at any time following a personal injury incident, so long as it is within the statute of limitations in your state.
+A statute of limitations is the deadline for filing your type of case.

 Discovery and Mediation